Iran's largest warship catches fire, sinks in Gulf of Oman - WTMJ

 The Israeli prime minister’s office did not respond to a request for comment Wednesday regarding the Kharg.

 State TV and semiofficial news agencies on Wednesday referred to the Kharg, named after the island that serves as the main oil terminal for Iran, as a “training ship.”
-It was one of a few vessels in the Iranian navy capable of providing replenishment at sea for other ships.
-It also can lift heavy cargo and serve as a launch point for helicopters.
+The vessel often hosted cadets from the Imam Khomeini Naval University on the Caspian Sea.

 Like much of Iran’s major military hardware, the Kharg dated back to before Iran’s 1979 Islamic Revolution.
 The warship, built in Britain and launched in 1977, entered the Iranian navy in 1984 after lengthy negotiations.
 That aging military equipment has seen fatal accidents as recently as Tuesday, when a malfunction in the ejector seats of an Iranian F-5 dating back to before the revolution killed two pilots while the aircraft was parked in a hangar.

-In recent months, the navy launched a slightly larger commercial tanker called the Makran that it converted into serving a similar function as the Kharg.
+In recent months, the navy converted a slightly larger commercial tanker called the Makran to use it as a mobile launch platform for helicopters.
+The Kharg also could launch helicopters on a smaller scale.

+But the newer vessel likely can’t fill the role of the Kharg, which could handle both refueling and replenishing supplies of ships at sea, said Mike Connell of the Center for Naval Analysis, an Arlington, Virginia-based federally funded nonprofit that works for the U.S. government.

+The Kharg also was seaworthy enough to sail through the Suez Canal into the Mediterranean Sea and into South Asia in the past and could lift heavy cargo.

 The sinking of the Kharg marks the latest naval disaster for Iran.
 In 2020, during an Iranian military training exercise, a missile mistakenly struck a naval vessel near Jask, killing 19 sailors and wounding 15.
 Also in 2018, an Iranian navy destroyer sank in the Caspian Sea.